Oman: The Adventure Lover’s Paradise!

 A little after dawn I started to trek through the canyons to the Balcony Walk – small pathways built around the rim of the mountains made it quite difficult and a little jittery at times.

-I climbed down 800 feet to an abandoned village and clearly, the climb back up wasn’t the most comfortable- a lot of stamina definitely comes handy.
+I climbed down 800 feet to an abandoned village and clearly, the climb back up wasn’t the most comfortable- a lot of stamina definitely comes in handy.

 These villages with their maze-like small roadways are worth the detour and must be done on foot- that’s what the villagers prefer else it is a beautiful view from the height outside.